zegetech/zegetech.github.io/_posts/2019-02-10-rails-on-docker.md

 volumes:
   data:
 ```
-Mapping volumes in the app service, `./app:/home/deploy/app` only happens in the docker-compose file.
+Mapping volumes in the app service, `.:/home/deploy/app` only happens when running with docker-compose.
 This is so that the developer can have realtime interaction with the app in the container when developing.
 Otherwise, you'd need to restart the container everytime you made changes.
 This however does not extend to the initial files we had, mainly the `Gemfile`.
 Any Change to the `Gemfile` or `Dockerfile` will require a rebuild of the container.
 We have also used a different service for the database.
 Postgres will reside in its own container.
 We are also binding the container port 3000 to our host machines (your laptop) port 80.

 ```bash
 # .dockerignore